CharlieRosander/AI-kursen/Uppgifter/Exam_etl/README.md

  Plotting the graph could also be optional, where you get an option to plot it or not.

 ### Sharing the project
+As this project uses airflow which does not natively run on windows we had to use WSL, which makes the project "hard" to share as the user need to have the same setup to be able to run the DAG.

+Docker-compose was initially the preferred option but due to hardware-limitations and time-constraints we had to go with WSL.
+Ideally we would also like to make the project into a docker image, but we did not have time to see if this was a posibillity.